About Sustainable Pittsburgh K-12 Challenge

-The 2018-2019 Sustainable Pittsburgh K-12 Challenge, formerly known as the Green Workplace Challenge for K-12 Schools is open for registration.
-The program is a brief 18-week challenge designed for teachers and students to easily participate in sustainability actions.
-The program is intended to provide resources, ideas, suggestions, and lesson plans to incorporate sustainability into student education in and out of the classroom.
+The Sustainable Pittsburgh K-12 Classrooms Challenge is a classroom-based 18-week challenge designed for teachers and students to easily participate in sustainability Actions.
+Actions in the K-12 Challenge break sustainability down into its smallest actionable parts, allowing teachers and students to takle sustainability in a way that makes sense for the age, level, and ability of the class involved.
+The program is intended to provide resources, ideas, suggestions, and lesson plans to incorporate sustainability into student education in the classroom, and eventually, the school as a whole.
 It's FREE to join, and the competition is open to K-12 schools of all sizes.
 Every action makes a difference.
 What difference can your school make this year?

 What are the benefits to participating?